 There will be 5 sessions of 2 hours each for seminars given by worldwide reputed researchers on different fields of human physiological modelling.
 These seminars will be open to the whole UPF community due to the high quality of the speakers.
-MOS students will be required to present a short report on 3 of the 5 seminars, chosen at will (more details in the Assessment section).
+MOS students will be required to present a short report (3 pages with figures and bibliography as annex) on 2 of the 5 seminars, chosen at will (more details in the Assessment section), not later than 2 weeks after the chosen seminar.
+These reports need to be written with the own words of students, avoiding copying too much full sentences of the speaker, i.e. not performing a journalist interview.
+Any unreasonable or unquoted copy of any speaker speech will be consequently penalized.
+There will also be some penalties for arriving late into the seminars.
+The main topics to be evaluated in these reports will be the following: style and organization, introduction, comprehension, figures, clarity, relation with MOS lectures, bibliography, English, conclusions and possible future work.